isomerpages/moe-yishunpri/_yps-experience/Co Curricular Activites (CCA).md

 <p>A spirit of service to the community</p>
 </li>
 </ul>
-<p>At Yishun Primary School, we believe that a well-organized and implemented
-CCA programme can spark a lifelong love for a particular pursuit—be it in sports, the arts, or service to others—helping individuals lead a balanced and fulfilling life beyond their school years.</p>
 <p>Click on the links below to learn more about our CCAs!</p>
 <h4><strong>Clubs &amp; Societies</strong></h4>
 <ul data-tight="true" class="tight">